Arlo and Janis by Jimmy Johnson for December 17, 2018

 29. Missing large

-277bartlett Premium Member almost 6 years ago
+277bartlett Premium Member about 6 years ago

 There was a Victorian house up the street from us with a beauty parlor on one side.
 They had a silver tree with the changing light wheel.
 We would traipse up the street and stand on the sidewalk watching till our feet froze.
 On our own (real) tree, we had the large colored bulbs of the 1960s, but our mother bought 4 special ones that blinked.
 We would make sure they were evenly distributed around the tree.
 Year after year, we looked forward to those 4 flashing bulbs.
 Blessed times and memories!